Friday, Sep 19, 2014: Wk. 1Course overview: 21st century libraries and archives. The World Digital Library.

 This is a short term one unit class transferable to any CSU or UC University.

-Students learn to use research tools found in most libraries to gather, organize, and evaluate information from various sources, including library databases, catalogs, and the Internet.
+Course Description: Students learn to use the research tools found in most libraries to find, organize, evaluate and cite information from various sources, including library databases, catalogs, and the Internet.

 Drop by the Library Reference Desk for help.
 Call or e-mail for an appointment or show up to class early, I’m usually around for five or ten minutes before and after class.